creatologist/stardust-js/README.md

 ```

 ### Utils.namespace() - Use Namespace (like in C++)
 DISCLAIMER: If you're already used to C++ and/or working on a personal project - this might be fun for you too!
-Code readability may suffer for projects maintained by multiple developers.
+Otherwise, code readability may suffer for projects maintained by multiple developers.
+Womp wompp.

 ```javascript
 var APP = (function() {